-

 Margaret Bryan: A Scientist Ahead of Her Time

-April 23rd, World Book Day, is an ideal opportunity to showcase one of the AHC Toppan Rare Book Library’s books.
+April 23rd, World Book Day, is an ideal opportunity to showcase one of the AHC Toppan Rare Books Library’s books.
 Lectures on Natural Philosophy by Margaret Bryan is but one sample of the many rare books the AHC has to … Continue reading

 From Manhattan Project Scientist To Anti-Nuclear Crusader